MBejvani/MBejvani/README.md

 - 👋 Hi, I’m @MBejvani
-- 👀 I’m interested in data science, inversion, modeling, scientific programming.
+- 👀 I’m interested in data science, inversion, modeling, and scientific programming.
 - 🌱 I’m currently learning data science.
-- 💞️ I’m looking to collaborate on new academic research project.
+- 💞️ I’m looking to collaborate on a new academic research project.
 - 📫 How to reach me mohammadbejvani@gmail.com

 <!---